 1. Use innovative and smart GNSS antennas

 Whether you need a basic lightweight rover or a powerful system that performs in challenging environments, your GNSS solution should use smart signal processing algorithms that maximize uptime and reliability.
-GNSS RTK rovers with real-time tilt compensation eliminate the need to stop and level up, giving you a significant increase in speed and the ability to measure points that have previously been difficult or impossible.
+GNSS RTK rovers with visual positioning let you capture and measure points from imagery by simply walking around the project area, which substantially increases safety, efficiency and the completeness of your data capture.
+Real-time tilt compensation eliminates the need to stop and level up, giving you a significant increase in speed and the ability to measure points that have previously been difficult or impossible.
 Self-learning technology allows for adaptive, on-the-fly satellite selection that helps you work in challenging urban environments and under canopy.
 With today’s technology advances, there’s no longer any reason not to use GNSS when working solo or on a crew—and a lot of reasons GNSS should be your first choice.

 “I’m doing topos in areas that are completely wooded that typically I would never be able to do by myself,” says Jason Stivers of Stivers Land Surveying.
 “The GS18 T does an amazing job in getting the shots that I need in the thicker woods, in the areas that I typically would have to take a total station in and it would take me three to four times as long. … With the GS18 T, I just set it down, hit the button, set it down, hit the button, and I can go really fast.”